 Indeed, if brushing is neglected, the bacteria in the mouth can infiltrate the gum line and into the blood system.
 This puts people at risk for a host of conditions, including cavities, gum disease, and tooth loss.
 Beyond the mouth, the oral bacteria can make infections in other organs more likely, putting people at risk for pneumonia, kidney disease, and ulcers.
 Some studies have also linked bad oral health to dementia, brain abscess, diabetes, and even cancer.

 So if you ever thought proper teeth maintenance was cosmetics, think again.
 The ADA recommends brushing at least twice a day, and flossing at least once a day.
-Furthermore, they recommend getting a new toothbrush every season to make cleaning more effective.
+Furthermore, they recommend getting a new toothbrush, whether that be electric or manual, every season to make cleaning more effective.